|

 of the traffic passing through the servers of America Online,

+the largest internet service provider in the US.
 The Californian senate has passed a bill outlawing it with

 the toughest anti-spam legislation adopted or introduced anywhere